-- (1) The Government of the Bahama Islands and the Government of the United States of America respectively will do all in their power to assist each other in giving full effect to the provisions of this Agreement according to its tenor and will take all appropriate steps to that end. - (2) During the period for which this Agreement remains in force, no laws of the Bahama Islands which would derogate from or prejudice any of the rights conferred on the Government of the United States of America by this Agreement shall be applicable within the Range Area, save with the concurrence of the Government of the United States.
+- (1) The Government of the Turks and Caicos Islands and the Government of the United States of America, respectively, will do all in their power to assist each other in giving full effect to the provisions of this Agreement according to its tenor and will take all appropriate steps to that end. - (2) During the period for which this Agreement remains in force, no laws of the Turks and Caicos Islands which would derogate from or prejudice any of the rights conferred on the Government of the United States of America by this Agreement shall be applicable within the Range Area, save with the concurrence of the Government of the United States of America.

-Article XXVI
+ARTICLE XXVI